-On paper, Cottonopolis could be yet another Northern Quarter bar – its shabby chic industrial interior and artisan ales aimed squarely at after-work and hipster crowds.
+On paper, Cottonopolis could be yet another Northern Quarter bar, with its shabby chic industrial interior and meticulously selected cocktails and beers.

 Thankfully, it’s not.
-Celebrating its first birthday in November 2016, Cottonopolis is still among its competitors due to its savvy merging of concepts.
-In this case, the buildings’ industrial Northern heritage and trends in recent years for fresh, quality Pan-Asian food.
+Cottonopolis stands apart due to its inventive merging of concepts.
+In this case, the buildings’ industrial Northern heritage and our appetite for fresh, quality Pan-Asian small plates.

 Cottonopolis has made a brave move to marry the world’s two greatest cultures (Japanese and Mancunian – you know it’s true) and continues to thrive in the ever-competitive Northern Quarter.